sudosu404/tailnet-lib/docs/content/docs/v2/advanced/tailscale.md

 #### Restart

-Restart TSDProxy to apply the changes.
+Restart Tailnet to apply the changes.

 > [!Tip]
 > If the proxy fails to authenticate after restarting, check the error logs.